sensu/sensu-docs/content/sensu-go/5.12/reference/backend.md

 {{< /language-toggle >}}

-For any configuration flag you wish to specify as an environment variable, you will need to append `sensu_` and convert dashes (`-`) to underscores (`_`).
+For any configuration flag you wish to specify as an environment variable, you will need to append `SENSU_` and convert dashes (`-`) to underscores (`_`).
 Then, add the resulting environment variable to the appropriate environment file described above.
 You must restart the service for these settings to take effect.

 In the following example, the `API_LISTEN_ADDRESS` flag is configured as an environment variable and set to `192.168.100.20:8080`.